contao/docs/docs/dev/framework/caching.md

 can provide its own cache tags, as mentioned previously.

-Contao brings its own `forward` fragment renderer, which provides the fragment with a full clone of the request (contrary to Symfony's default `inline` renderer).
+Contao brings its own `forward` fragment renderer, which provides the fragment with a full clone of the request.
+This provides the fragment with the full `POST` data for example, contrary to Symfony's default `inline` renderer.

 The renderer can also be set to `esi`.
 In that case, if Symfony detects that it is talking to  a gateway cache that supports ESI (like Symfony's built in reverse proxy, that Contao uses), it generates an ESI include tag.
 See also [Symfony's documentation][esi] on _Edge Side Includes_.